gofynd/fdk-client-javascript/README.md

 });

 ```
+> By default all webhook events all subscribed for all companies whenever they are installed.
+To disable this behavior set `subscribe_on_install` to `false`.
+If `subscribe_on_install` is set to false, you need to manually enable webhook event subscription by calling `syncEvents` method of `webhookRegistry`

 There should be view on given api path to receive webhook call.
 It should be `POST` api path.
 Api view should call `processWebhook` method of `webhookRegistry` object available under `fdkClient` here.